Today’s Reading: Colossians 3

 Look at what Paul tells us after the peace verse.
 It’s brilliant: “Let the Word of Christ—the Message—have the run of the house.
 Give it plenty of room in your lives.
 Instruct and direct one another using good common sense” (verse 16, MSG).
 Paul is saying that the best place to start with wanting to know the right call is the Bible.
 If you want the peace of Christ, start with the Word of God.
 You can always bet on a safe from the umpire if the Word of God supports the next steps.

 Peace is the umpire.
-The Word of God is the playbook the umpires work out of.
+The Word of God is the playbook the umpire works out of.